Mathilda28/Mathildatambun/README (4).md

 * ✉️  You can contact me at [mathildatambun1998@gmail.com](mailto:mathildatambun1998@gmail.com)
 * 🧠  Focus For Build Exploratory data analysis, Machine Learning and  Data Modeling
 * 🤝  I'm open to collaborating
-* ⚡  work doesn't look, like a ghost BOO...